A Diffusion MRI model for axonal damage quantification based on axial diffusivity reduction in axons: a Monte Carlo simulation study: Axial Diffusion spectrum

 For this work, we consider the case of a single fiber orientation, so that $N_{ori}=1$ and the corresponding radial diffusivity is $\lambda_{\perp}$.
 With these simplifications, the model in equation \ref{dbsiAD_mainEq} reduces to -

-where $f_{i}$ is the unknown signal intensity fraction from the anisotropic tensor corresponding to the $i$-th component of the axial diffusion spectrum; $\lambda_{\parallel i}$ are the unknown axial diffusivities in the axial diffusion spectrum.
+where $f_{i}$ is the unknown signal intensity fraction from the anisotropic tensor corresponding to the $i$-th component of the axial diffusion spectrum; $\lambda_{\parallel i}$ are the unknown axial diffusivities in the axial diffusion spectrum; $\theta_{ik}$ is the unknown angle between the $k$th diffusion gradient and the fiber direction.